ericeilertson/safe_documentation/srp_requirements.md

 7. Is there a documented procedure in place concerning the use of networks and network services relating to connections to sensitive and/or critical business applications?
 8. Do you store and monitor audit logs of access to systems containing Program Participant data?
-9. Do you operate a Onboarding Process which ensures that employees or subcontractors are only given access to systems based on the requirements of their role and all are issued unique login credentials?
+9. Do you operate an Onboarding Process which ensures that employees or subcontractors are only given access to systems based on the requirements of their role and all are issued unique login credentials?
 10. Does your Onboarding process assign permissions to Joiners based on their role (rather than copying existing user permissions)?